optimad/mimmo/INSTALL.md

 If you have also installed mimmo, its headers will be available at `/my/installation/folder/mimmo/include/` folder and a static library `libmimmo.a` will be available at `/my/installation/folder/lib/` folder.

 A shared version of the library is provided setting the cmake variable `BUILD_SHARED_LIBS` to ON, during the ccmake settings.

+You can test the compilation by run the command `ctest` from the building folder.

 ## Building Documentation
 In order to build properly the documentation Doxygen (>=1.8.6) and Graphviz (>=2.20.2) are needed.